Sage-Bionetworks/portalsDocs/articles/getting_started.md

 # Get Started with Synapse

 This getting started guide is for new users who are interested in learning about Synapse.
-By following this guide, you will learn fundamental Synapse features by performing some simple tasks.
+By following this guide, you will learn fundamental Synapse features by performing some common tasks.
 You’ll learn how to:

 * Create your own project and add content to Synapse
 * Provide a project narrative which lives along side the scientific artifacts of your work, via the Synapse `Wiki` tools